Ali-Amechghal/Javascript-Notes/SPEAKINGJS-Part3.md

     ```
     If you change a parameter the equivalent property in arguments object will be changed , but not in strict mode

-    You can use a named parameter , but using an object insted of separated parameters
+    You can use a named parameter , but using an object instead of separated parameters
         function iUseNamedParam({start:0 , step:1})

 ### IIFE (Immediatly invocked function expression)